superfly/docs/app-guides/custom-domains-with-fly.html.md

 ## Troubleshooting
 ### Certificate creation or validation seems to hang, stall or fail

-Let's Encrypt is a free, automated, and open certificate authority that Fly.io uses to issue TLS certificates for custom domains.
-However, Let's Encrypt imposes certain rate limits to ensure fair usage.
+Let's Encrypt™ is a free, automated, and open certificate authority that Fly.io uses to issue TLS certificates for custom domains.
+However, Let's Encrypt™ imposes certain rate limits to ensure fair usage.
 If you encounter issues when creating or validating a certificate for a custom domain on Fly.io, it's possible that you've hit these rate limits.

-The following [rate limits](https://letsencrypt.org/docs/rate-limits/) from Let's Encrypt apply:
+The following [rate limits](https://letsencrypt.org/docs/rate-limits/) from Let's Encrypt™ apply:

 * **Certificates per Registered Domain**: 50 per week
 * **Duplicate Certificate limit**: 5 per week